Posted in Cool Tool

 Monday Morning Cool Tool: Content Row Headline Generator

-This week’s cool tool recommendation is a headline generator tool from Content Row.
+This week’s cool tool recommendation is a headline generator from Content Row.

 Each headline is given a score, and you can click on the option to analyze it, which is a nice feature as it gives you some suggestions on how to improve it.